Thursday, February 5, 2026

 One primary customer communication channel wherever possible

-Strong communication reduces inbound chasing, duplicate work, and misalignment between stakeholders.
+Complaint teams using the case portal report that frequent communication reduces inbound chasing, duplicate work, and misalignment between parties involed in the case.

 After closure, high-performing teams go one step further:

-Follow up on upheld complaints after one to two weeks to confirm stability
+Follow up on upheld complaints after one to two weeks to confirm the customer is satisfied with the resolution

-This signals that resolution isn’t just seen as an administrative closure but outcome ownership.
+This signals that resolution isn’t just seen as an administrative closure but ownership of the outcome.

 In regulated complaint handling, doing the right thing is only half the requirement.
-You must also be able to evidence how and why you did it.
+The challenge teams have to face is evidencing how and why you did it.

 Clear written reasoning in plain language, stating what investigation was done, what evidence was considered, and how the decision was reached